casallas/homebrew/README.md

 Homebrew Linux Port
 ===================

+*Note*: There is a more official (and more recent) Linux port of Homebrew here: https://github.com/Homebrew/linuxbrew

 This is the Linux port of Homebrew.

 Initially done by Sergio Rubio, continued by Juan Sebastian Casallas.